 Open innovation is a frequently-used term that brings a variety of imagery to mind: collaboration, intellectual property, startups, and co-creation.
-But most importantly, open innovation involves “combining internal and external ideas” to bring new business concepts to life.
-As an innovation strategy, open innovation serves as a pathway to integrate external perspectives (i.e., from users) into the development of a new business offering.
+But most importantly, it involves “combining internal and external ideas” to bring new business concepts to life.
+As an innovation strategy, it serves as a pathway to integrate external perspectives (i.e., from users) into the development of a new business offering.

 Why Pursue Open Innovation?

 Companies choose to engage in open innovation because of the various opportunities for growth, learning, ideas, and other benefits of increasing innovation activities.
 Also, mitigating the risk of innovation is one reason companies pursue open innovation.
 If the market is involved in the innovation process, achieving idea validation then ensures that a new innovation will be accepted by its market.
-Below are some of the key advantages of pursuing open innovation:
+Below are some of the key advantages:

 Speed Up the Innovation Lifecycle